aleph2c/learning_xslt_with_python/README.md

 new_element = etree.Element('f:data', nsmap=nsmap) # The right way

 ```
 These laws are not suggestions.
-They are the guardrails we built after driving
+They are the guidelines we developed based on
-off the cliff.
-They are the difference between the soul-crushing pain of
+experience.
+They help distinguish between the frustration of debugging a complex
-debugging an alien system and the manageable, predictable pain of professional
+system and the structured, predictable approach of professional engineering.
-engineering.

 # Testing XPath